canseclab/Edge-Security-for-Smart-City-application/README.md

 # Edge Device NDN Cloud Searching Project

 ## Edge Server & User Side
-There are KGC, EC, and ED on the edge server.
+There are three entities, namely the KGC, EC, and ED on the edge server.
 <!-- Because we wanted to test easily, we did not separate the user from the edge.
 Please refer to the folder "GUI" if you need to separate them.
 -->